top of page

 Photography: George Messaritakis

-The house, built in 1989, was remodeled to become a weekend destination for a family of four, their relatives, and friends while serving as a ‘base’ for winter sports.
+it underwent an extended remodeling as to become a weekend getaway for a family of four, their relatives, and friends while serving as a ‘base’ for winter sports.

 The house’s exterior was stripped-off of picturesque elements such as wooden canopies, railings, shutters, and arbitrary structures, while all existing window frames were removed for being recycled.
 An extensive cleanup was also carried out in all the interior spaces of the house by additionally replacing plumbing, electrical, and heating installations.